 Hypersensitivity to any component of the formulations for ACE inhibitors and direct renin inhibitors is a contraindication to use.
 ACE inhibitors should not be used in bilateral renal artery stenosis.
 No data are available on the use of aliskiren (Tekturna) in patients with unilateral or bilateral renal artery stenosis.

-Caution should be used or these agents should be avoided in patients with hyperkalemia.
+Caution should be used or these agents should be avoided in patients with hyperkalemia or drugs that increase potassium levels.
 Caution should be exercised when using aliskiren in volume and/or salt-depleted patients on high doses of diuretics.